awsdocs/aws-systems-manager-user-guide/doc_source/automation-createdoc.md

    }
    ```

-1. Execute the following command to view details about the patchWindowsAmi document\.
+1. Run the following command to view details about the patchWindowsAmi document\.

    ```
    aws ssm describe-document --name patchWindowsAmi